 PiP also worked with the Canadian Association of Petroleum Producers and Alberta Environment and Sustainable Resource Development to develop manuals such as FireSmart Guidebook for the Oil & Gas Industry, Best Practices for Wildfire Prevention for the Oil & Gas Industry and a Farm and Acreage publication.

-In 2008 PiP was invited by the Canadian Council of Forest Ministers (CCFM) to develop a proposal for a National FireSmart program.
-In response, PiP has developed a FireSmart Canada program that would address the goals necessary to protect lives and properties across Canada identified in the Canadian Wildland Fire Strategy developed by senior officials of CCFM.
-A key element in this proposal is the development of a FireSmart Communities Recognition program based on the model developed by Firewise Communities/ USA®.
-This program has nearly 700 recognized communities in 41 states throughout the United States.
-The program provides the criteria, training and education necessary for a community to become certified as Firewise.
+In 2008 PiP was invited by the Canadian Council of Forest Ministers (CCFM) to develop a proposal for a national FireSmart program to address the goals necessary to protect lives and properties identified in the Canadian Wildland Fire Strategy developed by senior officials of CCFM.
+A key element in this proposal was the development of a FireSmart Neighbourhood Recognition program based on the model developed by Firewise USA, a program of the National Fire Protection Association.
+A partnership with the National Fire Protection Association provides FireSmart Canada with opportunities for international co-operation and sharing of resource materials.

 The move to the Canadian Interagency Forest Fire Centre (CIFFC) in 2021 aims to achieve many of the longstanding goals of Partners in Protection Association – most importantly, helping more Canadians become FireSmart.

 The goals for FireSmart Canada are twofold: to improve communication with stakeholders; and to organize programs and assets into a logical, manageable structure based on three pillars – homeowners, neighbourhoods and communities.